Overview

 Each verification checks the uploaded document against four data points:

-Data Comparison – Does the name and address on the document match the client's submitted details?
+Data Comparison: does the name and address on the document match the client's submitted details?

-Document Classification – Is the document type supported and within the required date range?
+Document Classification: is the document type supported and within the required date range?

-Image Integrity – Is the image quality sufficient for verification?
+Image Integrity: is the image quality sufficient for verification?

-Source Integrity – Are there any signs of tampering or forgery?
+Source Integrity: are there any signs of tampering or forgery?

 Each category returns either Clear or Consider.
 The overall result reflects the outcome across all four categories.